siadat/netmatch/README.md

     6   └───────────>p2.EVENT
     7     p1.log3    p2.log5

-Process 1 is blocked for 2 time units, i.e., p1.log3 is not executed until p2.EVENT is executed.
+Process 1 is blocked for 2 time-units, i.e., p1.log3 is not executed until p2.EVENT is executed.

 ## Concepts

 - Event: An event is used to identify which requests can be matched with each other.
-- Actor: An actor is a client name.
+- Actor: An actor is a client's name.
 It is used as a label to filter who can match who.
+This might be removed in favor of labels.
 - Mate: A mate is the other side of the match.
-A match could require have 1, 2, or more mates.
+A match could require 1, 2, or more mates.
 - Selector: A selector is used in a request to specify the desired requests it wants to match with.
-- Label: Each request has one or several labels which other requests use with their selectors to see if they are interested in a match.
+- Label: Each request has one or several labels that other requests use with their selectors to see if they are interested in a match.

 ## Endpoints